Giga-Green Giga-Green

 Need help visualizing your systems?

-We offer two versions of the tools that help you count and identify systems and their interconnectivity.
+We offer two versions of the tools that help you count and identify systems and their interconnectivity:

 Assess & Document (the long of it)

-Once you have completed your systems inventory and scoped the systems to their respective asset types, you now need to assess in scope assets against NIST 800-171/CMMC L2 controls.
+Once you have completed your systems inventory and scoped the systems to their respective asset types, you now need to assess in-scope assets against NIST 800-171 / CMMC L2 controls.
 Yes, all 110 practices against each system.
 Your first time through a system, there aren’t really any tricks here besides knowing the technical and security terms used within the assessment guides.

-It a control objective is completed by a policy or procedure, make sure to reference it in that particular SSP.
+If a control objective is completed by a policy or procedure, make sure to reference it in that particular SSP.
 If you lack a policy control, note that and continue on (these are just paperwork later on).

 NIST Resources: